-America's Central Port Intermodal Improvements (IL)

-Partially Programmed for Construction The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
+America's Central Port Intermodal Improvements (IL) Partially Programmed for Construction The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
 Projects were evaluated based on five primary criteria: safety and security in travel, efficiency impact, multimodal impact, economic impact, and project readiness.
 Based on the criteria, the following project addresses regional freight needs and is considered a high priority for the region.

 PROJECT NEED America's Central Port (ACP) in Granite City, Illinois, is at the center of the multimodal freight transportation system in the United States with direct access to three major modes of transportation: river, rail, and road.
 The Port offers more than 2 million square feet of rail-served warehouse space located in secured industrial park settings within Foreign Trade Zone 31.

 PROJECT IMPACT The Port opened the new Madison Harbor in 2016.
 The new harbor offers the northern-most lock-free and ice-free access to the Gulf of Mexico on the Mississippi River.
 It also offers additional opportunities for the container-on-barge industry.
 America's Central Port is seeking several improvements to enhance the new expansion.

+America's Central Port Granite City MISSOURI

 LOCATION

 Granite City, Illinois

 ESTIMATED COST

-\$371.2 million (Partially Funded)
+\$376.9 million (Partially Funded)

 OWNER

 America's Central Port

 CONTACT

 Bill Stahlman Director of Engineering (618) 452-8450

 PROJECT FUNDING

-(C) Construction is funded with \$1.59 million in funding assistance from the IDOT Competitive Freight Program (TIP 6894A-19).
-Construction is underway.
+(C) The \$3.3 million project was supported by an IDOT grant of \$2.6 million and a City of Madison TIF contribution of \$265,000.
+Construction is complete.

 (E) The project is funded through a USDOT MARAD Port Infrastructure

-Development grant for \$4.5 million, and \$3.1 million secured for dock construction in March 2023 through IDOT's Competitive Freight Program.
+Development grant for \$4.5 million, and \$3.6 million secured for dock construction in April 2023 through IDOT's Competitive Freight Program.